-And we know that there is just one place where glam metal bands were living the most decadent and dangerous lives of 1980s rock gods: West Hollywood's Sunset Strip.
+And we know that there is just one place where glam metal bands were living the most decadent and dangerous lives of 1980s rock gods: the Sunset Strip in Los Angeles.

 Though just a short mile and a half stretch of Sunset Boulevard—you can walk it in 30 minutes—the Strip was once teeming with the hottest nightclubs, bars, venues, and people LA had to offer.
 The hippest music in town has long since migrated east—to downtown warehouses, and Silver Lake venues—but many of the Strip’s major landmarks from the glam heyday are still standing, peppered amongst glitzy office buildings and luxury brand shops.

 The neighborhood had already cemented its place in rock history by the time the headbangers took it over, but it was this era that left the most indelible mark on The Strip.
 Funnily enough, the whole shebang kicked off a few blocks south in a two-room club on Santa Monica Boulevard.